Messi is running out of time to save Argentina’s World Cup

 Preferably on Tuesday night in St. Petersburg.

-The mood at Argentina’s training camp has been somber since last Thursday’s loss to Croatia in Group D.
+Tension has been evident at practice, too.
+Sampaoli gave Messi a birthday greeting on Sunday, kissing his star player on the cheek and patting him on the back.
+But then there was no further contact between the two.

-Messi and other players trained with their heads down on Saturday, while beleaguered coach Jorge Sampaoli asked them to run for only a few minutes and then implored them to ”play and have fun as usual.”
+On Saturday, most players trained with their heads down, while Sampaoli asked them to run for only a few minutes.
+He then implored them to ”play and have fun as usual.”

 CONTRASTING FORTUNES